-Fig. 3 shows concentration vs. crosswind distance 1000m below the plume centerline at 3 distances downwind of the emission point for the conditions described above.
+Fig. 3 shows concentration vs. crosswind distance 1000 m below the plume centerline at 3 distances downwind of the emission point for the conditions described above.
 As one moves downwind, the highest concentrations encountered in the cross-wind direction are laterally displaced from the plume centerline in the direction of the shearing winds that carry the plume away from its centerline.
-Numerous field observations of plumes have shown that plume centerlines can be displaced from the mean wind direction (e. g.
+Numerous field observations of plumes have shown that plume centerlines are often laterally displaced from measured wind directions (e. g.
 Shannon 1981), and these results suggest that shearing motions, which are difficult to measure, are probably influencing those measured plumes.